-To assist school districts and community schools in developing their own policies, the act requires the State Board of Education to develop a model policy to prohibit harassment, intimidation, or bullying in schools.
-The State Board must issue this policy within six months after the act's effective date.
-(See COMMENT 2.)
+To assist school districts and community schools in developing their own policies, the bill requires the State Board of Education to develop a model policy to prohibit harassment, intimidation, or bullying in schools.
+The State Board must issue this policy within six months after the bill's effective date.
+(See COMMENT 3.)